 The Add-in Wizard in VisuaL Studio heLpfuLLy creates a Setup project as part of the soLution.
 We wiLL not be expLaining VisuaL Studio setup capabiLities in detaiL here, but onLy pointing out some of the speciaL considerations for instaLLing

+Mindjet for Windows API

 Mindjet 11 Add-ins.

 The minimum requirements for installation of a Mindjet 11 Add-in are: